 - Explore options.
 If mediation doesn’t work, then it may be time to contact a collaborative law attorney and/or a traditional divorce litigation attorney to discuss options going forward.

-Contact an experienced mediator for your divorce in Fresno
+Contact an experienced mediator for your divorce in Fresno and San Diego

 Was your first mediation unsuccessful and now you’re looking for an experienced mediator in Fresno?
 Contact The Law Office of Rebecca Medina today at (559) 785-3295.
-We experience handling mediations in Fresno and will be happy to discuss your options moving forward.
+We experience handling mediations in Fresno and San Diego and will be happy to discuss your options moving forward.
 The Law Office of Rebecca Medina will help you and your spouse get on the path towards a new future.